aflin/rampart/docs/source/rampart-crypto.rst

 * return_buffer is a :green:`Boolean`, if ``true``, the output will be binary data in a :green:`Buffer`, and not hex encoded.

+Return Value:
+    A :green:`String` or :green:`Buffer`, the hash of the data.

 Example: